Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Commissioning tests

 \subsection{Spectral features}

 An example spectrum is shown in FIG.~\ref{fig:hfs}.
-Since $^{27}$Al has a nuclear spin ($I=\frac{5}{2}$), and the $^2P_{1/2}$ and $^2S_{1/2}$ states both have total electronic angular momentum $J=\frac{1}{2}$, the ground and excited states are each split into two levels, corresponding to F=2 or 3, where F is the total angular momentum, $\bm{F}=\bm{I}+\bm{J}$.
-This gives rise to four distinct hyperfine transitions, with resonant frequencies
+Since $^{27}$Al has a nuclear spin ($I=\frac{5}{2}$), and the $^2P_{1/2}$ and $^2S_{1/2}$ states both have total electronic angular momentum $J=\frac{1}{2}$, the ground and excited states are each split into two levels, corresponding to $F$ = 2 or 3, where $F$ is the total angular momentum, $\bm{F}=\bm{I}+\bm{J}$.
+This gives rise to four distinct hyperfine transitions, with resonant frequencies $\nu_{FF'}$ given by: